-Applying for a United States student visa can be a challenging task.
+Applying for a United States student visa can be a painstaking process.
 You need to know your deadlines, plan months ahead, and check all requirements for your specific visa type.
+These are all part of the challenges of studying abroad.

 Three types of student visas are available to foreigners.
 These are the M visas for vocational study, J visas for cultural exchange programs, and F visas for academic study.
 The F visa is the most prevalent type as 94% of universities sponsor their international students under the F visa program (Student Exchange and Visitor Program, 2014 cited in Demirci, 2019).